RavanH/orange-confort-plus/readme.txt

 This plugin is compatible with any Cookie Consent plugin that supports the WP Consent API.
 At this time, the WP Consent API proposal has not been merged into core yet, so you'll need to install and acivate the [WP Consent API](https://wordpress.org/plugins/wp-consent-api/) plugin.

+The toolbar V5 user settings are saved in the browser `localStorage`, thus depend on your domain.
+They are never shared with other websites or third parties.

 == Frequently Asked Questions ==

 = Where are the plugin options? =

-Toolbar and button position can be set on Settings > Reading.
+Toolbar version and position (V4 only) can be set on Settings > Reading.

 = Can I get a custom button location? =

-A shortcode **ocplus_button** is available to allow giving the Orange Confort+ button a custom location.
+A shortcode **ocplus_button** is available for the toolbar V4, to allow giving the Orange Confort+ button a custom location.
 The shortcode will generate a Button block with one button "Confort +".

+The toolbar V5 does not support the shortcode.

 = How to use the shortcode? =

-Add the following shortcode in an Shortcode block where you wish the button to appear in any template part or widget zone.
+Add the following shortcode in an Shortcode block where you wish the button of the toolbar V4 to appear in any template part or widget zone.
+Note: the shortcode does not work with the toolbar V5.

 	[ocplus_button color="white" bgcolor="black" /]

 If you wish to add the button to a custom, classic (non-FSE) theme PHP template file, you can use this:

-	echo do_shortcode( '[ocplus_button style="outline" color="white" bgcolor="black" /]' );
+	echo do_shortcode( '[ocplus_button color="white" bgcolor="black" /]' );

 These parameters are available to make it match your site theme more closely: